shihankanungo/shihankanungo.github.io/wrapped.md

 - *Elliptic Tales: Curves, Counting, and Number Theory* <br> by Avner Ash and Robert Gross.
 2012
 - *Never Split The Difference: Negotiating As If Your Life Depended On It* <br> by Christopher Voss, Tahl Raz.
 2016
 - *Purpose: What Evolution and Human Nature Imply about the Meaning of Our Existence* <br> by Samuel Wilkinson.
 2024
+- *The Formula: How Rogues, Geniuses, and Speed Freaks Reengineered F1 into the World's Fastest-Growing Sport* <br> by Joshua Robinson and Jonathan Clegg.
+2024

 ## Movies